proyecto/TFM/README.md

 sudo usermod -a -G docker $USER
 ```

+Now you have to reboot the system to apply the privileges change.

 ### Install Docker-Compose

 We can install docker compose directly from ubuntu repository, but it is not the latest version.
 Though this command, you can install the latest version.